Interested in Owning a Subway Franchise? Here are the Five Things You Need to Consider When Applying for a Subway Franchise Loan.

 You don’t necessarily have to use an SBA loan, though it can be a great advantage to do so.
 You can also use a variety of other loans, some at the same time.

-You could get a traditional term loan in order to pay for the real estate or construction costs, then acquire an equipment loan to pay for the refrigerators, proofers, and ovens required for the day-to-day operations of a Subway sandwich shop.
-You could even finance your equipment through Subway’s own equipment leasing program.
+You could get a traditional term loan to pay for the real estate or construction costs, then acquire an equipment loan to pay for the refrigerators, proofers, and ovens required for the day-to-day operations of a Subway sub sandwich shop.
+You could even finance your equipment through Subway’s equipment leasing program.

-There are as many ways to pay for your restaurant franchise as you could possibly think of.
-A Subway franchise loan can come in many forms.
+There are as many ways to pay for your restaurant franchise as you could think of.
+A Subway franchise business loan can come in many forms.

 Running a franchise location isn’t for everyone.